A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and

 One of the prime objectives of Heavy-ion (HI) physics at high-energy facilities is the search and characterisation of a novel state of matter where the quark and the gluons are deconfined.
 In this state, which should be the prevailing one of the Universe a few microseconds after the Big Bang, quarks and gluons roam nearly freely over distances of a few femtometers, \ie\ distances much larger than the hadron sizes in which they are normally confined.

-The existence of such a state is a natural consequence of the asymptotic freedom property of QCD whereby the strong interaction becomes weak at small distances and high momentum transfers.
+The existence of such a state of matter is a natural consequence of the asymptotic freedom property of QCD, whereby the strong interaction becomes weak at small distances and high momentum transfers.
 It is expected to be reached when the surrounding hadronic matter is extremely compressed or heated -- resulting in high momentum transfers in the system.
 These conditions can be achieved in ultra-relativistic collisions of nuclei and the resulting new phase can be observed using specific probes.
-Such probes are essentially of three kinds, namely radiated particles from the plasma itself (\ie\ photons), the destruction of heavy-quark bound states and the momentum-spectrum modification of particles.
+Such probes are essentially of three kinds, namely radiated particles from the plasma itself (\ie\ photons), the destruction of heavy-quark bound states and the momentum-spectrum modification of various particles.